Emílio Garrastazu Médici: Economic policy

 This harsh repression came amid a period of explosive economic growth.
 Médici's term was met with the largest economic growth of any Brazilian President.
 The Brazilian Miracle unfolded, authored jointly by his liberal ministers ahead of the Ministério do Planejamento and Ministério da Fazenda (planning and finances) Roberto Campos and Delfim Netto, and the country won the 1970 Football World Cup.
 In 1971 Médici presented the First National Development Plan aimed at increasing the rate of economic growth especially in the remote Northeast and Amazon basin.

 During the Brazilian Miracle, the economy grew rapidly at a rate of 10% per year and inflation was kept relatively low in comparison to the stratospheric levels during the governments before the implementation of the military regime.
 Large construction projects were undertaken, including the Trans-Amazonian Highway, the Itaipu Dam and Rio–Niterói bridge.
-On the other side, the economic growth benefited mainly the richer classes — by the end of 1970, the official minimum wage went down to US$40/month, and the more than one-third of the Brazilian workforce whose wages were tied to it lost about 50% of their purchasing power in relation to 1960 levels at the end of Juscelino Kubitscheck's administration.
+On the other side, the economic growth benefited mainly the richer classes — by the end of 1970, the official minimum wage went down to US$40/month, and the more than one-third of the Brazilian workforce whose wages were tied to it lost about 50% of their purchasing power in relation to 1960 levels at the end of Juscelino Kubitschek's administration.

-Power output
+Exit from power

 In November 1970 federal, state, and municipal elections were held.
 Most of the seats were won by ARENA candidates.
-In 1974, he was succeeded by another general, Ernesto Geisel, despite attempts by Medici's fellow hardliners to derail his candidacy.
+In 1974, he was succeeded by his handpicked choice, Ernesto Geisel, despite attempts by some hardliners to derail his candidacy.

 Years of leadership and accusations of torture

-During his rule, the guerrilla movement led by Carlos Marighela, leader of Ação Libertadora Nacional, and Carlos Lamarca was mostly destroyed and Marighela and Lamarca killed.
+During his rule, the guerrilla movement led by Carlos Marighella, leader of Ação Libertadora Nacional, and Carlos Lamarca was mostly destroyed and Marighella and Lamarca killed.
 Revolutionary Movement 8th October was suppressed and Araguaia Guerrilla War won.

 In the 1980s, the Catholic vicariate of São Paulo and Protestant ministers obtained thousands of classified documents that detailed the use of torture during Médici's term.
-These revelations shocked Brazilians who had been unaware of the extensive use of torture.
+These revelations shocked average Brazilians who had been unaware of the extensive use of torture.